Contact us: info@tenendo.com

 In the world of Agile development, new versions and small updates are released daily for many companies, where small teams work side-by-side to improve products daily.
 Agile offers benefits including higher confidence by customers, the ability to make changes and fix issues immediately and in small increments, better, faster testing, and improved planning.
 Tech companies like Netflix, Etsy, and Amazon have become household names to watch, thanks largely to how they innovated (and continue to innovate) using the Agile methodology.

-Our current situation is that most organizations have or are planning on adopting Agile principles in the next several years – yet few of them have figured out how security is going to work within the new methodology.
+Our current situation is that most organisations have or are planning on adopting Agile principles in the next several years, yet few of them have figured out how security is going to work within the new methodology.
 The changes that Agile brings – frequent product releases and dynamic feature changes, among others – create a wholly different threat landscape from those posed by waterfall development methodologies.

-There are plenty of reasons why security is left behind in many Agile organizations, but for the sake of brevity, we’ll break it down into two main issues.
+There are plenty of reasons why security is left behind in many Agile organisations, but for the sake of brevity, we’ll break it down into two main issues.

 Security is seen as a ‘Non-Functional Requirement’ (NFR), a requirement related to the state of the system, rather than, as the name suggests, functional areas of the system.

-The problem with NFRs in Agile organizations is that they are hard to pin down in user stories, a main feature of the Agile methodology.
+The problem with NFRs in Agile organisations is that they are hard to pin down in user stories, a main feature of the Agile methodology.

 User stories follow a structure of “As a (type of user), I want/need (some goal/desire) so that (reason for goal/desire)”.
 Each requirement is crafted into a story with a reasoning for the requirement so that developers can plan for the experiences real people will have with the project.
 These stories closely guide team planning and development.
 Security requirements can be hard to turn into tangible stories.
 Especially given the fact that security controls often arise through risk aversion processes that include looking at the full threat landscape, security can be hard to pin down to one story in one application.
 It’s not impossible, but a lack of strong security user stories can easily prevent security from being planned or implemented correctly.